CloudAssessments/mariadb-photos/README.md

 - `PORT`:
   - Default: "3000"
   - Description: The port number to listen on
+- `DEBUG`:
+  - Default: none
+  - Description: Debug flag to enable a "View Environments" endpoint
 - `MARIA_HOST`:
   - Default:
     - Docker: "mysql"
     - Local Machine: "localhost"
   - Description: The host name of the MariaDB Server to use
 - `MARIA_PORT`:
   - Default: "3306"